yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 Methods:
 - call: Make the instance to use the appropriate prediction method.
-- add_country_model(x): Ensemble all the LSTM models based on countries by adding to dictionary.
+- add_country_model(): Ensemble all the LSTM models based on countries by adding to dictionary.
-- add_snowclass_model(x): Ensemble all the LSTM models based on different snow classes by adding to dictionary.
+- add_snowclass_model(): Ensemble all the LSTM models based on different snow classes by adding to dictionary.
-- predict_by_country(x): Apply the ensemble LSTM models with a specific location to predict the SWE.
+- predict_by_country(): Apply the ensemble LSTM models with a specific location to predict the SWE.
-- predict_by_snowclass(x): Apply the ensemble LSTM models with a specific snow class to predict the SWE.
+- predict_by_snowclass(): Apply the ensemble LSTM models with a specific snow class to predict the SWE.
-- predict_by_general(x): Apply the general LSTM models to predict the SWE (The model is trained on the whole dataset - across countries).
+- predict_by_general(): Apply the general LSTM models to predict the SWE (The model is trained on the whole dataset - across countries).

 How to use: